Recombinant factor VIIa: Legal status

 Novoseven was approved for use in the United States in March 1999, and indicated for the treatment of bleeding episodes in hemophilia A or B patients with inhibitors to Factor VIII or Factor IX.
 It was approved in October 2006, and indicated for the treatment of bleeding episodes and for the prevention of bleeding in surgical interventions or invasive procedures in patients with acquired hemophilia.

-Novoseven RT was approved for use in the United States in May 2008, as a room temperature stable formulation.
-In January 2010, the label was updated to include a black box warning on serious thrombotic adverse events associated with the use of NovoSeven RT outside labeled indications.
+Novoseven RT was approved for use in the United States in May 2008 as a room-temperature stable formulation.
+In January 2010, the label was updated to include a boxed warning on serious thrombotic adverse events associated with the use of Novoseven RT outside labeled indications.

 In April 2020, coagulation factor VIIa (recombinant)-jncw (Sevenfact) was approved for use in the United States.

-On 19 May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Cevenfacta, intended for the treatment of bleeding episodes.
+In May 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Cevenfacta, intended for the treatment of bleeding episodes.
 The applicant for this medicinal product is Laboratoire français du Fractionnement et des Biotechnologies (LFB).
-The active substance of Cevenfacta is eptacog beta (activated), a blood coagulation factor (ATC code: B02BD08).
-Eptacog beta is almost identical to, and functions like, coagulation factor VII.
-It activates factor X, which starts the clotting process and thereby provides control of the bleeding.
-Because factor VII acts directly on factor X, independently from factors VIII and IX, Cevenfacta can be used to restore haemostasis in their absence or in the presence of inhibitors.
-Cevenfacta was approved for medical use in the European Union in July 2022.
+Eptacog beta (activated) was authorized for medical use in the EU in July 2022.